harshlsoni/intruder_alert_system/README.md

 # intruder_alert_system

-A modular, multi-process Windows security system written in Rust that silently captures intruder images on failed login attempts, stores them, and sends email alerts — powered by a decoupled, scalable architecture and centralized runtime configuration.
+A modular, multi-process Windows security system written in Rust that silently captures intruder images on failed login attempts, stores them, and sends email alerts with a toggle control panel.

 ---

 ##  System Architecture

-This project follows a **decoupled multi-process pipeline**, where each component is isolated and communicates via shared storage (temp + MongoDB).

 ```